DinoChiesa/apigee-scanner/README.md

 ```
 Scanners:
   --policyname ARG   flags each revision with a policy with a name that matches a pattern
-  --policytype ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc)
+  --policytype ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc), or a type that matches a regex
   --policyunattached flags each revision with a policy that is unattached
   --proxydesc ARG    proxy description matching a particular regex
   --proxyname ARG    proxy name matching a regex
+  --sharedflowuse ARG flags each revision that has a FlowCallout to a named SharedFlow, or a SharedFlow that matches a regex
+  --targetssl        proxy with an http target with TLS disabled or no Truststore
-  --targettype ARG   proxy with a specified target type (hosted, http, local, script, none)
+  --targettype ARG   proxy with a specified target type (hosted, http, local, script), or none
   --vhost ARG        proxy revision with a reference to a particular vhost
-  --targetssl        proxy with an http target with TLS disabled or no Truststore
 ```

 Find the scanners in [lib/scanners](./lib/scanners).